twitter/rezolus/README.md

 ### Building with eBPF Support

 By default, eBPF support is not compiled in.
-If you wish to produce a build with eBPF support enabled, follow the steps below:
+If you wish to produce a build with BPF support enabled, follow the steps below:

 #### Prerequisites

-eBPF support requires that we link against the [BPF Compiler Collection].
+BPF support requires that we link against the [BPF Compiler Collection].
 You may either use the version provided by your distribution, or can build BCC and install from source.
 It is critical to know which version of BCC you have installed.
 Rezolus supports multiple versions by utilizing different feature